marchdev-tk/mdcharts/README.md

     Note that `LineChartDataType` is omitted with this type of grid.

+* ##### Max Value

+  * `predefinedMaxValue` - predefined max value for the chart.
+  * `maxValueRoundingMap` - rounding map for the maxValue that is used by beautification function of Y axis labels.

 * ##### Limits

-  * `limit` - if provided will be painted on the chart as a horizontal indication line.
+  * `limit` - if provided, will be painted on the chart as a horizontal indication line.
   * `limitText` - custom text to set to the label of the limit line.

   Note that if `limitText` is set without provided `limit`, there will be no limit line.